 </html>

-Here, we just added a simple input field with file type and assign ID to it.
-Also, defined HTML div element which is used to show image preview to user.
+Here, we just added a simple input field with file type and assigned an ID to it.
+Also, defined HTML div element which is used to show image preview to the user.

 Following is a code sample to create a new instance of FileReader.